RetroAchievements/docs/docs/guidelines/developers/code-of-conduct.md

 Interactions between players and developers may not always go as smoothly as desired.
 The User Code of Conduct exists to ensure players keep a healthy attitude towards developers, and likewise developers are required to do the same.
 Don't diminish a user's respectful feedback or interaction as harmful, and instead try to understand them and see what can be learned from it.
 The viewpoint of a player can be different than that of a developer with experience of how development works, so it is important they understand why certain choices are made they may disagree with.

-If the user goes on the offensive and starts harassing a developer or their sets, please don't engage further with them and instead reach out to RAdmin or anyone part of the mod team whenever you can.
-Harassment is taken seriously, and actions against the user will be taken when deemed necessary.
-The moderation team exists to ensure you can keep developing without your enjoyment being harmed by unwarranted negative interactions.
+If a user goes on the offensive and starts harassing you or your sets, please don't engage further with that user.
+Instead, reach out to the moderation team or RAdmin.
+Harassment is taken seriously, and actions against the user, such as a mute or even a site ban, will be taken when deemed necessary.
+The moderation team will ensure you can keep developing without your enjoyment being harmed by unwarranted negative interactions.

 ## Developers must do the following to keep in good standing: